Here’s Our Rant About Alphatec Holdings Inc. (ATEC)

-Alphatec Holdings Inc. (NASDAQ:ATEC) went up by 4.57% from its latest closing price compared to the recent 1-year high of $14.97.
-The company’s stock price has collected 9.55% of gains in the last five trading sessions.
+Alphatec Holdings Inc. (NASDAQ:ATEC) went down by -2.60% from its latest closing price compared to the recent 1-year high of $14.97.
+The company’s stock price has collected 6.54% of gains in the last five trading sessions.
 Press Release reported on 01/12/21 that ATEC Announces Preliminary 2020 Revenue Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.